 - Colors are limited (black, blue, red)

-- The Wonder Walker is produced in Seattle, Washington (we like local-ish products) and are available at a number of smaller pet boutiques here in Portland
+- The Wonder Walker dog harness is produced in Seattle, Washington (we like local-ish products) and are available at a number of smaller pet boutiques here in Portland, Oregon

-- These come in a wide variety of colors
+- These harnesses come in a wide variety of colors

 - While these are similar in most respects to the Sensible harness, the side attachments for the straps are shaped as a triangle.
 This may have been done to help minimize the chest strap downward slipping that sometimes takes place.